-The Social Security Administration (SSA) reports that there are about 5 million widows and widowers receiving monthly Social Security Disability (SSD) benefits based on their deceased spouse’s earnings record.
+Important: We updated this article in June 2022 with the latest available SSA policy and beneficiary data.
+The Social Security Administration (SSA) reports that more than 2 million widows and widowers get monthly Social Security disability (SSD) benefits based on their deceased spouse’s earnings record.
+Another 4 million senior widows and widowers receive Social Security retirement survivor benefits.
 And for many of these surviving family members, the benefits keep them out of poverty.
 Even though SSD benefits are available for widows/widowers, many surviving spouses do not know that they are still eligible to receive their late spouses’ benefits.
-Read on for more information on how to apply for SSD Survivor Benefits.
+Read on for more information on how to apply for SSD survivor benefits.

 Who Qualifies for Social Security Disability Survivor Benefits?